jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 I know.
 Commonality is that you can work around it.
 I can always "just".

 But there was never a  problem to begin with.
-Rust forces you to refactor your code, and turns your trivial problem into a lifetime puzzle.
+Rust gates your functional code behind a lifetime puzzle, and forces you to refactor until you've solved it.
-In the examples above the puzzle solution is trivial, but not so in real life code, where they can be quite challenging.
+Yes, in the examples above the puzzle solution is trivial, but not always so in real life code

-Perversely, because they are challenging, the puzzles can be FUN, which may explain why so many people don't seem to mind.
+Perversely, precisely because they are challenging, the puzzles can be FUN, which may explain why so many people don't seem to mind.
 Instead of thinking about [something in my job], I'm now thinking about how to please the borrowchecker.

-Rust insists your program's structure is a house of cards - change one tiny thing, and the entire thing has to be restructured, like unravelling a sweater by pulling a loose thread.
+Rust insists your program's structure is a house of cards - change one tiny thing, and the entire thing has to be restructured
 Beginning to suspect that the problem was never your program's structure, but the largely arbitrary restrictions of Rust.

 That is to say, I'm not arguing these problems can't be solved.
 I'm arguing that it's bullshit how Rust declares it a problem and forces me to solve it.

-As I said before, the usual way of solving them it to refactor your code.
+The usual way of solving them it to refactor your code.
 Which already sucks, but sometimes that is not enough.

 Let's look at some other ways people recommend me solving it.

 * Use fewer references and copy the data instead.
 "Just clone".
-Good advice - usually allocations are fine and most software can be slow - but it's bizarre that it needs to be done in a HPC language not because the program demands it, but because the borrowchecker does.
+Good advice - usually allocations are fine and most software can be slow - but it's bizarre that it needs to be done in a HPC language not because the program logic demands it, but because the borrowchecker does.
 Of course sometimes that doesn't work because you need to mutate shared objects so cloning is semantically wrong.

 * Arc spam.
 Also known as "managing the world's worst garbage collector", but with none of the convenience.